RajasundaramM/Vision-Guided-Mobile-Robot-for-Automated-Object-Retrieval/README.md

 # Vision-Guided-Mobile-Robot-for-Automated-Object-Retrieval
-This project focuses on the development of an automated mobile robot system that leverages computer vision methods for automated object retrieval and sorting.
+This project focuses on the development of an automated mobile robot system designed to identify and retrieve specific objects within a defined arena.
+Leveraging advanced computer vision and robotic manipulation techniques, the system integrates an overhead vision setup with a mobile robot.
+The primary objective was to achieve autonomous detection, navigation, grasping, and relocation of objects based on color, demonstrating a robust solution for automated sorting.
+Further development of this project could potentially enhance streamlining manufacturing, warehouse management operations etc.